shouldsee/nacos_pyext/README.md

 NACOS is a great framework for service discovery.
 But the vanilla sdk lacks logic to self-register python service.

+This package seeks to simplify the setup of a NACOS-compatible python service

+## Install

 ```
 python3 -m pip install https://github.com/shouldsee/nacos_pyext/tarball/master
 ```